OpalCoin/OpalCoin/README.md

 ##OPAL

-Opalcoin is a rebrand of the Onyxcoin V2/OnyxCoin.
-We made some minor modifications to the codebase including a removed pre-mine and decreased Proof-of-Work period.
+Opal is a re-brand, and entire re-release of OnyxCoin V2.
+The first OnyxCoin (V1) was, unfortunately, a scam.
+The original developer had coded a hidden premine and sold these coins when Onyx initially hit an exchange – the coin effectively died at this point.
+Shortly after this another developer decided to try and resurrect OnyxCoin by launching a new version of the coin (named OnyxCoin V2, surprisingly!) after making some changes to the PoW schedule, and removing the hidden premine.

-* Opalcoin V2 - X13 CryptoCurrency
+Opal – X13 CryptoCurrency
 * RPC Port: 51990
 * P2P Port: 50990
 * Algorithm: X13 POW/POS starts on block 15,000
-* Ticker: ONYX2
+* Ticker: OPAL
 * Max PoW Coins: Approximately 15 million
 * 5% PoS Annual Interest

-* Block Reward Schedule:
+Block Reward Schedule
 * 90 second blocks
 * No Pre-Mine
 * Block 0-50 are low reward (15)
 * Block 50-15,000 are 1,000
 * PoW Ends on Block 15,000 (approx. 15 days)
 * MinStakeAge: 24 hours
 * Max: Unlimited

 ##Troubleshooting